Easy Chocolate Mousse

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-This Easy Chocolate Mousse has a rich flavor and creamy texture, and it’s made with just 5 simple ingredients.
+This Easy Chocolate Mousse Recipe has a rich flavor and creamy texture, and it’s made with just 5 simple ingredients.
 It’s easy to make thanks to a surprise secret ingredient: mini marshmallows!

 Small cups of chocolate mousse next to spoons.

-This Easy Chocolate Mousse is an egg-free, fuss-free, pure silken chocolate delight.
-Serve in small cups to serve at a party, or fill a graham cracker crust shell to make a chocolate mousse pie.
-However you serve it, it will delight chocolate lovers everywhere.
+Serve Chocolate Mousse in small serving dishes to serve at a party, or fill a graham cracker crust shell to make a chocolate mousse pie.
+However you serve this homemade chocolate pudding, it will delight chocolate lovers everywhere.
 It’s so good!
 I hope you love it!

 Ingredient notes